Rhys-Wang-wannaLearnMath/COFFE/README.md

 # COFFE

 COFFE is a Python benchmark for evaluating the time efficiency of LLM-generated code.
 It is released by the FSE'25 paper "[COFFE: A Code Efficiency Benchmark for Code Generation](https://arxiv.org/abs/2502.02827)".
+You can also refer to the [project webpage](https://www.yunpeng.site/projects/coffe/) for more details.

 # Data